 Mating behavior in Drosophila is complex.
 Males chase and circle the female, tap her abdomen, sing, lick her genitalia and make copulation attempts [].
 Females slow down, turn, open their vaginal plates, extrude their ovipositor, show various rejecting behaviors including shoving and head-butting and accept copulation attempts [].
-Novel tools, based on machine-learning enable the tracking and parsing of social behaviors in flies (Anderson and Perona 2014; Pereira, Shaevitz, and Murthy 2020; Pereira et al. 2022; Steinfath et al. 2021), therefore allowing an automated quantification of social phenotypes, in the context of mating behaviors, between groups of flies (e.g., mutants and controls, sharing a similar genetic background).
+Novel tools based on machine-learning enable the tracking and parsing of social behaviors in flies (Anderson and Perona 2014; Pereira, Shaevitz, and Murthy 2020; Pereira et al. 2022; Steinfath et al. 2021), therefore allowing an automated quantification of social phenotypes, in the context of mating behaviors, between groups of flies (e.g., mutants and controls, sharing a similar genetic background).

-Neurons controlling different aspects of mating behavior were identified in both sexes [].
-It was shown that much of the circuitry involved in the control of sexual behaviors such as mating and fighting involves cells expressing the sex determination genes doublesex and fruitless.
+Neurons controlling different aspects of mating behavior have been identified in both sexes [].
+It has been shown that much of the circuitry involved in the control of sexual behaviors such as mating and fighting involves cells expressing the sex determination genes doublesex and fruitless.
 Experimentally, this is important, as it allows us to focus our search for underlying circuits and mechanisms to a relatively small subset of neurons [].
 Importantly, many dsx+/fru+ cells are sexually dimorphic and are involved in sexually dimorphic behaviors.
 For example, dsx+pC2l cells respond to similar song features, but drive sexually dimorphic behaviors.
 Therefore, in searching for abnormalities in the fly CNS that are associated with changes in mating behavior, we will first focus on dsx+/fru+ in the central nervous system of males and females.

-Some genetic mutations in Drosophila ASD models were previously associated with social abnormalities in Drosophila.
-Among them are mutants for dfmr1, Dnlg, rugose, and nf1 (see Table 1).
+Some genetic mutations in Drosophila ASD models have been previously associated with social abnormalities in Drosophila.
+Among them are mutants for dfmr1, Dnlg, rugose and nf1 (see Table 1).
 Previous work has described social deficits with mutation of fly homologs of the fragile X mental retardation gene (dfmr1) and ASD candidate genes, such as neurobeachin (rugose) and neurologin (Dnlg-2 and Dnlg-4) (Bolduc et al., 2010; Hahn et al., 2013; Wise et al., 2015; Corthals et al., 2017).
-Neuroligins (Nlgs) are a family of phylogenetically conserved postsynaptic adhesion molecules present (among others) in nematodes, insects, and mammals.
+Neuroligins (Nlgs) are a family of phylogenetically conserved postsynaptic adhesion molecules present in nematodes, insects and mammals (among others).
 Impaired function of Nlgs (particularly of Nlg 3 and 4) has been associated with ASDs in humans and impaired social and communication behavior in mice.

 Compared with the general population, children with NF1 have greatly increased rates of ASD (Adviento et al., 2014; Plasschaert et al., 2015; Morris et al., 2016).
-Studies suggest rates of ASD are 25%–50% in NF1 (1%–2% in general population), with NF1 patients being 13 times more likely to exhibit highly elevated ASD symptom burden (Morris et al., 2016).
-Social and communicative disabilities stemming from ASDs in nf1 patients are among the greatest contributors to disease morbidity (Plasschaert et al., 2015).
-Children with nf1 experience increased isolation and bullying (Noll et al., 2007), difficulties on social tasks, and poorer social outcomes (Barton and North, 2004; Huijbregts et al., 2010; Plasschaert et al., 2015).
-In Drosophila, males with mutations in nf1 show social behavior impairments, emerging at least in part from peripheral chemosensory neuron dysfunction (Moscato et al. 2020).
+Studies suggest that rates of ASD are 25%–50% in NF1 (1%–2% in general population), with NF1 patients being 13 times more likely to exhibit a highly elevated ASD symptom burden (Morris et al., 2016).
+Social and communicative disabilities stemming from ASDs in NF1 patients are among the greatest contributors to disease morbidity (Plasschaert et al., 2015).
+Children with NF1 experience increased isolation and bullying (Noll et al., 2007), difficulties on social tasks, and poorer social outcomes (Barton and North, 2004; Huijbregts et al., 2010; Plasschaert et al., 2015).
+In Drosophila, males with mutations in nf1 show social behavior impairments, due at least in part from peripheral chemosensory neuron dysfunction (Moscato et al. 2020).

 Progress Report (2nd year only)